-The market risk in the negotiable portfolio is minimal, in line with Bank policy.
-The bank portfolio is exposed to increase in the interest rate curve due to the relatively long-term structure of uses (the mortgage portfolio) and continuing decrease in early mortgage repayment rates.
-Bank exposure to interest risks in the first quarter of 2017 is estimated as Medium.
-Note that in this quarter, the Bank revised the method of risk measurement due to implementation of the Basel position paper dated April 2016 with regard to interest risk management.
-Exposure is monitored using various benchmarks in the normal course of business and under stress conditions.
-The risk profile is a reasonable distance away from the risk appetite redefined in the first quarter of 2017, in line with the manner of measurement.
+Bank exposure to market and interest risks was essentially un-changed in 2016.
+Market risk in the negotiable portfolio is minimal, in conformity with Bank policy.
+The bank portfolio is primarily exposed to increase in the interest rate curve due to the relatively long-term structure of uses (the mortgage portfolio); it is monitored using diverse benchmarks, under the normal state of affairs and under stress scenarios and the risk profile is within a safe distance of the specified risk appetite.

-In the first quarter of 2017, the Bank continued to deploy use of advanced models under development for analysis of the Bank's retail credit, as part of further deployment and usability processes planned for 2017.
-The credit risk profile of individual clients, based on the internal model, shows a risk level which is not high and stable over time.
+In 2016, the Bank continued to deploy use of advanced models under development for analysis of the Bank's retail credit.
+A system for rating and underwriting individual and small business clients was deployed to all Bank branches and serves as an additional tool, beyond traditional Bank analysis, for management and regular monitoring of client risk by the Retail Division.
+In 2017, additional deployment and usability processes are planned.
+The credit risk profile of individual clients, based on the internal model, shows a relatively low risk level which is stable over time.
 For more information about loans to individuals, see the chapter "Credit risk" below.

 Business loans are managed using a range of risk benchmarks and its risk level is low-medium.
+Exposure to concentration with respect to borrowers / borrower groups is very low and managed subject to strict restrictions, hence this risk level was classified as low.